TELLICO PLAINS, TENNESSEE

 Words like gorge, river and wilderness are clear indications of the nature of this route.
 The area is a delight for hikers, campers and anglers.
 There are many campgrounds along River Rd and opportunities for wild camping throughout the forest for those who want to make it a weekend.

 The route can be ridden in either direction but is shown clockwise to take advantage of the relatively gentle uphill grade on the 19 miles of pavement through the Tellico River Gorge.
 It would be a sin to bomb this section and miss much of the scenery.
 Those who prefer a store stop later in the route however, may want to ride counter-clockwise.

 Ridden clockwise, miles 19 through 36 consists of one long gravel sector with two notable climbs.
 An ascent over the shoulder of Sugar Mountain begins immediately after the turn onto gravel and is a warm up for the climb over the shoulder of Waucheesi Mountain.
-Old logging roads beg to be explored along the way but there isn’t much evidence of human activity apart from the gravel itself.
+Old logging roads beg to be explored but there isn’t much evidence of human activity apart from the gravel itself.
 Bald River Rd passes between two pristine federally protected wilderness areas from mile 18.5 through mile 22.

 The Sugar Mountain climb is the shorter and smoother of the two while the road over Waucheesi mountain isn’t as well maintained.
 Expect 4.7 miles of rough road surface west of of the Holly Flats Campground (mile 24.4).
 One rider described the descent as “treacherous gnar” while another described it as “Butt puckering”.
 Beautiful vistas are a consolation, or perhaps an excuse to take it slow or stop for a few photos on the way down.